SpiderOak/nimbus.io/docs/developers_guide.rst

 * PostgreSQL 9.0+ (9.1+ recommended)
 * ZeroMQ 2.1.10+
 * Python libraries: cython, gevent, gevent-zeromq, webob, zfec
-* Optional: Perl StatGrabber library (not required)
+* Optional: Perl StatGrabber library (for sending runtime stats to ganglia)
 * Optional: Sphinx (for building the documentation, not required)

 Once all of the dependencies are available, you can spawn a simulated test